 11. Eat fish and chips on the beach

 Eating fish and chips on the beach on a summer evening is a quintessential Auckland experience.
-There are many beaches to choose from, and almost all of them have a small fish-and-chips shop somewhere close by.
-Expect your fish to come battered unless you ask for it crumbed, with a large scoop of chips, wrapped in paper.
+There are many beaches to choose from, and almost all of them have a small fish-and-chip shop somewhere close by.
+Expect your fish to come battered unless you ask for it crumbed, with a large scoop of chips, all wrapped up in paper.

-Planning Tip: Fish and chips followed by an after-dinner stroll along the sand is an extremely popular thing to do on Friday nights, with beaches like Mission Bay and Takapuna Beach vibrant during the summer months.
+Planning tip: Fish and chips followed by an after-dinner stroll along the sand is an extremely popular thing to do on Friday nights, with beaches like Mission Bay and Takapuna Beach getting particularly vibrant during the summer months.